telegex/telegex/README.md

 The models and APIs of this library are all constructed by DSL (well-designed macros) and contain complete typespecs.

-## Do not use 😝
+## A little more cautious 😝

-It currently lacks testing and is not complete.
-Please wait for the release of version **0.1.0**!
+This library fully supports Bot API version 4.9, but some of these methods still lack testing.
+Soon, the first official version (**0.1.0**) will be released.

 ## Installation